Rikthepixel/termz/plugins/vscode/README.md

 ## Usage

-Open the VSCode integrated terminal and type one of the following;

 ### Ways to call Termz

+Open the VSCode integrated terminal and type one of the following:

 #### 1. With `npx`
 ```sh